How to Become a Developmental Editor of Fiction

 You’ll need to make sure you’ve set up your business according to the laws of your country of residence.
 For the UK, that means registering as self-employed with HMRC.

 Open a separate bank account for your business transactions so you can better keep track of your earnings and expenses.
 Remember, you’re going to have to be responsible for your own taxes now!
-If you’re in the UK, I recommend using accounting software FreeAgent.
-It’s a great way to manage invoices, client contacts, incomings and outgoings – and if you use that link (or code 43g3im2), both you and I will get a lifetime 10% discount.
+If you’re in the UK, I recommend using accounting software.
+Here’s a breakdown of how I use my accounting software to help me manage my business.

 You’ll also need to set up a website.
-In my view, having your own corner of the web is essential in developing your presence and authority as a developmental editor.
+In my view, having your own corner of the web is essential for developing your presence and authority as a developmental editor.

 See also: Do Freelance Editors NEED a Website?